codykonior/Jojoba/README.md

 #### Example

 Any function using Jojoba needs a minimum of:
-* A string type pipeline input with a name or alias of InputObject. _Don't use an array_.
+* A string type pipeline input by value. _Don't try to use an array_.
 * A ValueFromRemainingArguments argument of any name. _Switches intended for Jojoba will use the -Jojoba prefix._
 * `Start-Jojoba {}` wrapping all code in the process block.
 * `Publish-Jojoba` in the end block.